- Accessibility Services

-Ryan starts the semester by emailing his Determination of Accommodations letter to you and introduces himself.
-The letter has, among others, the accommodations “modification of course attendance requirement, pending collaboration between student, instructor, and accessibility counselor” as well as “extension of assignment due dates, pending collaboration between student, instructor, and accessibility counselor”.
+Ryan starts the semester by submitting his accommodations notification to you and introduces himself.
+The notification has, among others, the accommodations “modification of course attendance requirement, pending collaboration between student, instructor, and accessibility counselor” as well as “extension of assignment due dates, pending collaboration between student, instructor, and accessibility counselor”.
 He does not go into detail about these in his email.

 A couple of weeks later, you receive an email from Ryan’s accessibility counselor, Susan, indicating he would like to have a conversation with you about both of these accommodations.
 While this conversation can take place via phone, video, or in person, you choose to have it by email.
 The counselor mentions an “agreement” that can be made (formal with signatures or informal by email, phone, or video) about how many absences Ryan can have before he gets penalized and how late he can submit assignments should he experience an exacerbation of his disability.

 Because your course does not penalize students for absences, that is something you tell Ryan that he does not need to worry about.
 All you ask is that either he or his accessibility counselor email you when it happens.
 Regarding the assignment extensions, it is possible for Ryan to submit some assignments 48 hours after the deadline, but for the assignments that are part of group work, that is unworkable.